npnpatidar/FeedGPT/markdown_files/ThePrint.md

 Wed, 15 Nov 2023 12:16:58 +0000
 ### [India cenbank directs Bajaj Finance to stop loan sanctions for two lending products](https://theprint.in/economy/india-cenbank-directs-bajaj-finance-to-stop-loan-sanctions-for-two-lending-products/1845829/)

-Article found but Couldn't summarize
-BENGALURU (Reuters) -India's central bank on Wednesday barred Bajaj Finance from issuing loans under two products with immediate effect, due to deficiencies in adhering to digital lending guidelines.
+India's central bank has directed non-bank lender Bajaj Finance to halt the approval and distribution of loans for two lending products immediately.
+This action was taken due to the company's failure to comply with digital lending guidelines.India's central bank has directed non-bank lender Bajaj Finance to immediately halt the approval and disbursement of loans for two lending products.
+The action was taken due to Bajaj Finance's failure to comply with digital lending guidelines.Hmm, I am not sure.
+Email support@chatbase.co for more info.

 Wed, 15 Nov 2023 12:16:25 +0000
 ### [India cenbank stops Bajaj Finance from issuing loans under two products](https://theprint.in/economy/india-cenbank-stops-bajaj-finance-from-issuing-loans-under-two-products/1845825/)